- When is the application deadline?

 - What are the chances for financial aid for an MS?
 The only financial awards offered by our department are GE teaching or research appointments.
 Students who do not initially receive such an award may be in our GE teaching pool and considered for future positions in the Department.
 Students may also apply for GE positions in other departments.
 Because computer skills are in demand, our students have a good track record of obtaining funding.
 Please see https://gradschool.uoregon.edu/gtf-openings for positions on campus.

 CIS Department decisions to offer full academic year fellowships are usually made between late February and April.
 The Graduate Program Coordinator cannot predict how many funded positions there will be.
 The GE Application is submitted through the online application.
-International Applicants who do not secure a GE position are asked by the Office of Admissions to submit a Bank Statement (in order to obtain an I-20).
+International Applicants who do not secure a GE position are asked by the Graduate School to submit a Bank Statement (in order to obtain an I-20).

 Note: Students are only eligible for GE teaching positions if they meet the spoken English requirements.
 See question #9 for additional information.